Evna07/Paragraph-Dungeon-Crawler/README.md

   <li>CHAT GPT</li>
 </ul>
 <br/>
-<p>A paragraph game based on making choices in each paragraph, filling-in map of the area and maintaining statistics (health, stamina and luck).</p>
+<p>A paragraph game based on making choices, filling-in map of the area and maintaining statistics (health, stamina and luck).</p>